When can Poisson Regression approximate Logistic?

 Conclusion

-I wouldn’t recommend using Poisson over Logistic unless P(Success) was 1% or less.
+When the prevalence is very low, Poisson is not a bad approximation, but I wouldn’t recommend using it over Logistic unless prevalence was 1% or less.